What is an MSP?

 2. Industry Expertise

 GIGE IT Solutions and many other MSPs have over 30 years of industry experience designing backup, security, cloud, and VoIP solutions.
 Employing teams of technicians with different technical specifications allows for specific problems to be handled by professionals with the most appropriate skillsets.
+Keep up-to-date with cybersecurity concerns and the health of your systems with frequent reports.

 3. Customized Solutions